Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

 Wheezy’s Watermelon Salad

 Not long after diving into our starter course, other items began to appear.
-First, sides were dropped off on each end of the table.
-There were a total of eight side items, and we had been asked to select four upfront.
+Sides were dropped off on each end of the table.
+There were eight side items in total, and we had been asked to select four upfront.
 Here’s what we chose.

 Mean Old Potato Salad

-This was one item that I didn’t get around to trying.
+I didn’t get around to trying this item.
 It is a mayonnaise-based potato salad.
-So if you don’t care for the white stuff, you might elect to get another side.
+So, if you don’t care for the white stuff, you might elect to get another side.

 Force Field Fried Pickles